ChristinaHartung/hello-world/README.md

 Hello!
 My name is Christina,
-I am 21 year old student from Germany.
+I am a 21 year old student from Germany.